votingworks/vxsuite/VirtualMachineSetup.md

 5. Customize the settings to your liking.
 Some suggestions:

  - **Options/Sharing:** You can keep a shared folder between your VM and your home computer.
 This can be useful to transfer documents back and forth, etc. You can configure this how you wish, I recommend clicking Custom Folders... and creating a single shared folder.
+Shared folders will be found in your VM under `/media/psf/`.

 - **Hardware/CPU & Memory:** Change Memory to at least 8GB.
 16GB or more is preferred if your computer has enough RAM.
 2 processors should be fine, but if you feel the need you can increase that as well.